biolab/orange2/docs/reference/rst/Orange.classification.knn.rst

 -------------------------

 Orange provides classes for finding the nearest neighbors of a given reference instance.
-While we might add some smarter classes in the future, we now have only two - abstract classes that define the general behavior of neighbor searching classes, and classes that implement brute force search.

-As is the norm in Orange, there are a pair of classes: a class that does the work (:class:`FindNearest`) and a class that constructs it ("learning" - getting the instances and arranging them in an appropriate data structure that allows for searching) (:class:`FindNearestConstructor`).
+As usual in Orange, there are two classes: one that does the work (:class:`FindNearest`) and another that constructs the former from data (:class:`FindNearestConstructor`).

 .. class:: FindNearest

-    A class for a brute force search for nearest neighbors.
-It stores a table of instances (it's its own copy of instances, not only Orange.data.Table with references to another Orange.data.Table).
-When asked for neighbors, it measures distances to all instances, stores them in a heap and returns the first k as an Orange.data.Table with references to instances stored in FindNearest's field instances).
+    Brute force search for nearest neighbors in the stored data table.

     .. attribute:: distance

-        a component that measures the distance between examples
+        An instance of :obj:`Orange.distance.Distance` used for
+        computing distances between data instances.

-    .. attribute:: examples
+    .. attribute:: instances

-        a stored list of instances
+        Stored data table

     .. attribute:: weight_ID

-        ID of meta attribute with weight
+        ID of meta attribute with weight.
+If present (non-null) the class does not return ``k`` instances but a set of instances with a total weight of ``k``.

+    .. attribute:: distance_ID

+        The id of meta attribute that will be added to the found neighbours and to store the distances between the returned data instances and the reference.
+If zero, the distances is not stored.

     .. method:: __call__(instance, k)

         Return a data table with ``k`` nearest neighbours of ``instance``.
+Any ties for the last place(s) are resolved by randomly picking the appropriate number of instances.
+A local random generator is constructed and seeded by a constant computed from :obj:`instance`, so the same random neighbors are always returned for the same instance.

 	:param instance: given instance
 	:type instance: Orange.data.Instance